 Instead, parent should say something that acknowledges the teacher's efforts: “Thanks for always finding new and exciting activities to keep the kids involved.
 You always give 100 percent and we so appreciate it.”
 After all, you wouldn't say to a doctor who just performed successful surgery on your spouse, “hey, doc, you have a big blob of blood on your scrubs!”

-10. Bringing Your Child Late to Class
+10. Bringing Your Kids to Class Late

 When I was teaching preschool, I had a mother who brought her daughter 20 minutes late to class every single day.
 She was starting her own baking company and had a haughty attitude that the world revolved around her.
 Her daughter seemed frazzled and disorientated when arriving, and it took her a good 15 minutes to settle down and get into the groove.

-11. Bringing Your Child Early to Class
+11. Bringing Your Kids to Class Early

 Preschool teachers have a million and one things to do before class begins.
 They often need to set up stations, talk to one another about how the day will run, and rush around to gather the needed supplies for various projects.
-They don't have time to watch your child and keep her entertained.
+They don't have time to watch your children and keep them entertained.
 While I've never witnessed parents doing this with veteran teachers, I've seen them do it frequently with young, inexperienced ones.
 Shame on them for taking advantage!